-(FYI: You can see them swimming on Polar Bears and Glaciers of Baffin Island
+(FYI: You may even see them swimming on Polar Bears and Glaciers of Baffin Island)

-6. Giants of the Arctic: Polar bears are one of the largest carnivores that live on land.
+6. Giants of the Arctic: Polar bears are the largest land carnivore.

-7. They have a good sense of smell.
+8. They have a very good sense of smell.

 9. Polar bears in the wild can live up to 30 years.